quen/hawthorn/connectors/jspexample/readme.txt

                         |                         |
                         +-------------------------+

+-> THIS IS ONLY AN EXAMPLE!
+Do not deploy this test on a production server!
+   It allows full access to a Hawthorn chat channel, without any authentication.

 -> You need to make a change to server configuration if you are using Tomcat, and probably also for other application servers!

 -> I haven't found any way to make this change at webapp level.
 It needs to be changed at server level.